ReproducibiliTea-org/reproducibiliTea/online.md

 ### Large Groups

 As group sizes get towards double figures, meeting using video may become prohibitively complex or technically challenging.
-For these meetings, we recommend a webinar-style format where one person leads the discussion sharing their screen/webcam, and other people at the meeting join using **audio only**.
+For these meetings, we recommend a webinar-style format where one person leads the discussion **sharing their screen**/webcam, and other people at the meeting join using **audio only**.
 When setting up Zoom meetings you can determine beforehand whether participants should join only with audio or audio/video, which can help you get the meeting on track quickly.
 Additionally, you may want to consider a streaming-based software solution such as [Discord <sup><i class="fas fa-external-link-square-alt"></i></sup>](https://discordapp.com/).

 ## [<i class="fas fa-long-arrow-alt-up"></i>](#reproducibilitea-online) Open Calendar